defold/doc/docs/en/manuals/material.md

 A material holds _Tags_, information that is used in the rendering pipeline to select objects to be rendered.
 It also holds references to _shader programs_ that are compiled through the available graphics driver and uploaded to the graphics hardware and run when the component is rendered each frame.

-* For more information on the render pipeline, see the [Rendering documentation](/manuals/rendering).
+* For more information on the render pipeline, see the [Render documentation](/manuals/render).
 * For an in depth explanation of shader programs, see the [Shader documentation](/manuals/shader).

 ## Creating a material